gasi/gasi.ch/_posts/2010-08-10-zoom-it-api.md

 Finally, this could bring true *image streaming*, very much like audio & video streaming, to the web.
-Personally, I wish that the [Zoom.it service][zoomit-api] will do the same for high-resolution image sharing as [YouTube][yt-rick-roll] did for video sharing, even if it's on a smaller scale.
+Personally, I wish that the [Zoom.it service][zoomit-api] will do the same for high-resolution image sharing as [YouTube][yt-rick-roll] did for video sharing, even if it's on a smaller scale.<br/>
 Similarly, it could potentially establish itself as a [platform][tc-yt-platform], bringing some of [the benefits I've talked about previously][imsir] to every author on the web, namely the power & simplicity of publishing the highest